ingenuity-build/testnets/README.md

 Additional tasks will be added incrementally during the coming days, and can be found here: [Validator Tasks](/killerqueen/VALIDATOR_TASKS.md).
 Tasks will also be announced on Discord.

+Tasks for non-technical users can be found on [UI Tasks](/killerqueen/UI.md).

 Additional information regarding the rewards distribution will be added during the coming days.

 Please be advised that the completion of a KYC process is necessary to be able to receive rewards.
 Follow the link below to undertake KYC.